It's a MOO-stery!

 3 - 5

-Students will make observations and learn about historic tools used on a dairy farm to store and process milk into cheese and butter.
+Students make observations about historic tools used on a dairy farm to store and process milk into cheese and butter.
+Grades 3-5

 Interest Approach — Engagement:

 - Jenna, A Dairy Farmer video

 Essential Files (maps, charts, pictures, or documents)

 animal nutritionist: a person who specializes in animal nutrition, concerned with dietary needs of animals in captivity such as livestock, pets, and animals in wildlife rehabilitation facilities